 Anyway, I mentioned earlier that there are many songs that reference Jack Daniel's.
 What's your favorite?
 Mine is "I Drink Alone" by George Thorogood and The Destroyers.
 (Bonus points to George for also plugging his friend Jim Beam.)
 But if yours is Tik Tok by Ke$ha, then I am not sure we can be (drinking) friends.

 Oh, show me the way to the next whiskey stock?

 Jim Morrison isn't necessarily the best source of investing advice.
 But with economic times being as tough as they are, it is somewhat telling that there's a bull market in bourbon, scotch, rye and other brown liquor.

-Shares of Beam (BEAM), the distillery that was spun-off from what used to be known as Fortune Brands (FBHS), is just one of a small group of stocks in the S&P 500 (SPX) that emerged from a brutal May with a gain.
-In fact, Beam is up nearly 18% year-to-date.
+Shares of Beam (BEAM), the distillery that was spun-off from what used to be known as Fortune Brands (FBHS), is just one of a small MOREPaul R. La Monica - Jun 6, 2012 12:58 PM ET

 Not a member yet?Sign up now for a free account

 |Saudi Arabia: We'll never cut oil production|

 |2 guns a minute sold at $1 million auction|

 |Another blackout for Dish customers, this time Fox News|

 |Rich Russians buy U.K. investor visas in record numbers|